Zhang Wanyi

 Zhang Wanyi (Chinese: 张晚意; born 22 April 1994) is a Chinese actor.
-He is best known for his roles in The Awakening Age, The Bond, Lost You Forever, The Rise of Ning and Are You The One.
+He is best known for his roles in The Awakening Age, The Bond, Lost You Forever, The Rise of Ning and Are You the One.

 Early life

 Born in Shiyan City, Hubei, Zhang Wanyi's parents had him at a late age, thus named him 晚 (late) 意 (affection/meaning), meaning he is a late gift to them and they cherish him very dearly.
 Zhang learned to play the piano from second grade.
 In 2013, he entered Beijing Film Academy.

 Career

-2016–2019
+2017–2019

-In 2016, Zhang Wanyi starred as "Wang Fugui" in the youth comedy series Let's Fashion Together, making his debut in the acting industry.
-In 2017, he starred as "Gao Bo" in Tracks in the Snow Forest, and made an appearance on the variety show Super Music to promote the drama.
-In 2018, he starred as "Kong Jie" in Operation Moscow, and made his cinematic debut in the Chinese film Really?'.
+In 2017, Zhang starred as Gao Bo in Tracks in the Snow Forest, and made an appearance on the variety show Super Music to promote the drama.
+In 2018, he starred as Kong Jie in Operation Moscow, and made his cinematic debut in the Chinese film Really?.
 In 2019, he starred in The Communist Liu Shaoqi and My True Friend.